laramaktub/posenet-tf/README.md

 ```

 and run `deepaas-run --listen-ip 0.0.0.0`.
-From there you will be able to run training and predictions of this package  using `model_name=speechclas`.
+From there you will be able to run training and predictions of this package  using `model_name=posenetclas`.

 <img src="./reports/figures/deepaas.png" alt="deepaas" width="1000"/>